Asylumreid/OpenInsureETHdAPP/README.md

 npm install
 ```

 To ensure all dependencies and libraries are supported in the Project, please run this code.
+(If there is an issue with the test, please ensure your solc version is 0.8.19)
 ```bash
 truffle compile
 ```